This article explains how UserLock can deliver SSO and MFA access to Salesforce from anywhere for on-premise Active Directory identities.

 Combine SSO and MFA Using Your Active Directory Login

 With combined SSO and MFA, employees can log onto AD using their existing credentials and complete MFA just once to seamlessly access all line-of-business apps and cloud resources.

 SSO eases MFA onboarding for your team, since it only adds one additional step to their access to network and cloud resources.
 It also makes teams more likely to stick with MFA, which is key.
 After all, the security methods we’re most likely to follow are the ones that are easiest to comply with.

 For an on-premises AD environment, implementing SSO poses a unique challenge: how to safely transition to a hybrid AD environment.
 IT leaders at many on-premises AD organizations prefer, or are required, to keep user authentication on-premises.

 But most SSO solutions on the market are cloud-based.
-So, to implement SSO in an on-premises AD setup, the first step is either to duplicate the on-premises AD user directory to the cloud, as is the case for SSO with Azure AD, or to create a new, separate directory altogether.
+So, to implement SSO in an on-premises AD setup, the first step is either to duplicate the on-premises AD user directory to the cloud, as is the case for SSO with Azure AD (now Microsoft Entra ID), or to create a new, separate directory altogether.
 This not only takes a lot of time to set up, but it can also become a nightmare to manage.
 Most importantly, sending user authentication off-premises increases the inherent security risks of SSO.

 For optimal security, choose a secure SSO solution that uses your existing on-premises AD identities to keep user authentication safely on-premises.